greg-raven/Uncommon-Sense/_posts/2023-08-11-control-no-others.md

 tag: "William Graham Sumner"
 ---

-If I want to be free from any other man’s dictation, I must understand that I can have no other man under my control.
+If I want to be free from any other man's dictation, I must understand that I can have no other man under my control.